filosganga/filosganga.github.com/_posts/2010-04-21-REST-method-override-filter.md

 ---
 layout: post
-category : utilities
+category : programming
-tags : [java, REST, filter]
+tags : [java, rest]
 ---
 {% include JB/setup %}
 The actual trend of developing application based on REST service can find an obstacle in the proxy and firewall